google/knative-gcp/docs/install/authentication-mechanisms-gcp.md

 - **_Non-default scenario:_**

-  Using the Google Cloud Service Account `cre-dataplane` you created in [Installing a Service Account for the Data Plane](../install/dataplane-service-account.md) and using
+  Using the Google Cloud Service Account `events-sources-gsa` you created in [Installing a Service Account for the Data Plane](../install/dataplane-service-account.md) and using
   [Option 1 (Recommended): Workload Identity](../install/authentication-mechanisms-gcp.md/#option-1-recommended-workload-identity)